fadedelement/modcollections/bg3/Realm of Wonder/README.md

 - With all the encounters mods it is recommended to play in Balanced as they add over-leveled encounters that make the game feel more naturally difficult rather than artificially so.
 - Use Vortex Mod Manager for ease
+- If updating to a new revision it is recommended to remove all mods from previous revision then install this collection as different versions of mods may be used or some mods may be removed from previous revisions

 ### Questions